The Baker's Table

 Pillowy soft cinnamon rolls, breakfast, Sunday morning, cream

-Perfect Pillowy Cinnamon Rolls with Cream
+Homemade Cinnamon Cinnamon Rolls with Heavy Cream

 Pillowy soft, slightly roughly bread.
 Rich, warm cinnamon filling.
 Oozing with cartelized brown sugar and butter.
 All topped with creamy, sweet but slightly tangy cream cheese frosting, that melts into the still warm-from-the-oven goddess.
 Friends, this is the stuff of dreams!